flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 Instead of testing each pixel of the triangle, Hi-Z evaluates groups of pixels (**2x2 pixels** in this case) by calculating the maximum and minimum Z-value among the four pixels.
 Then, if the maximum z-value of the quadrant is less than the respective value stored in memory, the whole portion is assumed to be occluded and the quadrant is discarded [@graphics-baumann].

 The Hi-Z block uses dedicated memory for these operations, this memory can store up to 16 different Z-values for Z-testing **64 pixels per cycle**.
-The downside is that available memory only allows Xenos to perform Hi-Z if the framebuffer's resolution is no greater than 1280 x 720 pixels along with MultiSampling Anti-aliasing with up to two samples (2x MSSA) activated.
+The downside is that available memory only allows Xenos to perform Hi-Z if the framebuffer's resolution is no greater than 1280 x 720 pixels along with MultiSampling Anti-aliasing with up to two samples (2x MSAA) activated.

 Finally, the scan converter gets back groups of 2x2 blocks (so 16x16 pixels in total) and sends them in batches of 64 pixels to the next stage, where the pixel shader adds the _eye-catching_ effects.